2023 Beijing Guoan F.C. season: Pre-season

 Guoan played another training match on 11 March against Tianjin Jinmen Tigers.
-Guoan lost the game 1–2 as Tianjin feature 4 foreign players and none of Guoan's new signings took part in the game.
+Guoan lost the game 1–2 as Tianjin featured 4 foreign players and none of Guoan's new signings took part in the game.
 Jian Wenhao, playing at left back, scored Guoan's only goal.
 6 days later on 17 March, Guoan played a training match against CMCL team Shanghai Mitsubishi Heavy Industries Flying Lion.
 New singing Feng Boxuan, Li Lei, and Yang Liyu featured in the game.
 Thanks to goals from Tian Yuda, Li Boxi and Yang Liyu, Guoan emerged victorious 3–0.
+The team's last training match in Hainan was played against reigning CSL champion Wuhan Three Towns on 23 March.
+Thanks to goal from Yu Dabao and Kang Sang-woo, the team won 2–1.
+After the game, Guoan returned to Beijing and will regroup on 27 March.
+On 29 March, the Chinese FA officially confirmed Guoan's eligibility to participate in the 2023 Chinese Super League, and the season ticket sale subsequently opened on the same day.